Frequently Asked Questions

 More about approved VAT numbers can be found in the following link: https://ec.europa.eu/taxation_customs/business/vat/eu-vat-rules-topic/vies-vat-information-exchange-system-enquiries_en

-You can find all orders and invoices under the main menu item 'Your LEI Registrations' and then 'View Orders and Receipts' once logged in your account in the UKLEI portal.
+You can find all orders and invoices under the main menu item 'Your Orders' once logged in to your account in the UKLEI portal.

 Please use the correct reference when remitting your payment.
 The reference can be found on the order confirmation.